International Health Insurance

 They also benefit from easy access to other popular destinations in the region, such as Japan, Thailand, Taiwan, and South Korea.
 That said, newcomers should be prepared for cultural differences and, in some areas, language barriers.

 Healthcare in China includes both public and private options.
-Public hospitals are widely available, but wait times can be long, with limited English-speaking staff.
+Public hospitals are widely available, but wait times can be lengthy, and staff may be limited in their English proficiency.

 Therefore, many expats choose private health insurance in China, which grants them access to higher-quality care, shorter waits, and English-speaking doctors.